insected/bobbae_gcp-wiki/Composer.md

 Cloud Composer is a managed workflow orchestration service built on Apache Airflow.

+Google runs this open source orchestration platform on top of a Google Kubernetes Engine (GKE) cluster.

+This cluster manages the Airflow workers, and opens up a host of integration opportunities with other Google Cloud products.

 [https://www.youtube.com/watch?v=bwZOAXnCMf8](https://www.youtube.com/watch?v=bwZOAXnCMf8)

 Environments are a core concept in Cloud Composer.
 You can create one or more Cloud Composer environments inside of a project.